JTraya/aim-trainer-game/README.md

 But winning and losing is not all there is to this challenge.

-Hone your mind and try to keep your accuracy at 100% and the shortest time possible!
+Hone your mind and try to keep your accuracy at 100% in the shortest time possible!

 ## Features